yalasoo/tp/docs/UserGuide.md

 # LittleLogBook

 ## Product description
-LittleLogBook helps **kindergarten teachers** keep track of **student and parent information** with ease.
+LittleLogBook helps **kindergarten teachers** keep track of **students' and parents' information** with ease.
-Unlike traditional contact management tools, it’s optimised for fast typing and minimal clicking, making it ideal for those who prefer keyboard-driven workflows.
+Unlike traditional contact management tools, LittleLogBook is optimised for fast typing and minimal clicking, making it ideal for teachers who prefer keyboard-driven workflows.

 ## Target User
-LittleLogBook is designed for kindergarten teachers who need to manage student and parent contact information efficiently.
+LittleLogBook is designed for kindergarten teachers who need to manage students' and parents' contact information efficiently.

 **Assumptions** about our target user:
 1. A kindergarten teacher who is an avid user of typed user commands (able to use Command prompt/terminal).
-2. The teacher teaches multiple classes.
-Each class holds multiple students.
+2. The teacher teaches multiple classes, each containing multiple students.
 3. The teacher will also have multiple colleagues to work with.

 <!-- * Table of Contents -->